Certified Farm Succession Coordinator Training

 The economic future of our nation’s agriculture depends on the next generation’s ability to access land and business assets.
 Many farm and ranch operators are realizing the importance of creating a succession plan.
 Agriculture service professionals who work with these farms and ranches are recognizing that it takes more than a business structure or an estate plan to get those assets transferred to the next generation of managers.
 Succession planning also includes management transfer, inheritance issues and (surprise!) humans with emotions.

-This training will offer:
+This training offers:

 - Insight on the tensions around farm succession